telink-semi/tl_ble_sdk/README.md

 	for example, the user's final firmware size is bigger, or the user has a different OTA design, or the user needs to store more data in some other area of Flash, all these differences imply that Flash protection reference design in SDK can not be directly used on user's mass production application without any change.
 	User should refer to sample code, understand the principles and methods, and then change and implement a more appropriate mechanism according to their application if needed.
+* When the bin size is larger than 256K, please change the OTA startup address using API "blc_ota_setFirmwareSizeAndBootAddress".
+The API needs to be placed before sys_init().

 ### Features
 * **Chip**